IAPC1994/etl-demo-py/README.md

 # ETL Demo: From API -> DataFrame -> Parquet

-This basic example of a ETL pipeline using Python
+This basic example of an ETL pipeline using Python

-### How it works?
+### 🔄 How it works?

 1. We **Extract** JSON data from an public API (`jsonplaceholder`)
-2. It is transformed:
+2. **Transform**:
-   - Key Fields selecction
+   - Key Fields are selected.
-   - Columns renamed
+   - Columns are renamed.
-   - Email format standarized
+   - Email addresses are standardized (lowercased).
-3. Upload on Parquet file
+3. **Load**: The cleaned data is saved to a Parquet file.

-### Run commands:
+### 🧪 How to run it:

 1. Clone the repository
-2. Navigate to the cloned project by CMD.
+2. Navigate into the project directory.
-3. Create the virtual environment:
+3. Create a virtual environment:

 ```
 python -m venv venv